piParty/plant-parenthood-be/README.md

   - Restart the device (if you aren't prompted to do so, use `sudo reboot`).

 ## SENSOR HARDWARE AND SETUP
 - Light: This setup requires the following:
   - 10KOhm resistor
-  - MC3008 analog to digital converter
+  - MCP3008 analog to digital converter
   - single cell photocell resistor
-  - leads
+  - variety of leads
   ![light sensor setup for raspberry pi](./lib/assets/light_pi.jpg)

 - Temperature/Humidity: This setup requires the following: